 I wrote!
 Reader NotesGo to section

-Inclusion went to the traditional work of gomeros.
-So we'll have to call them “gomeres”...
+Inclusion came to the traditional work of gomeros.
+So we have to call them “gomers”...

-Ten rosarinas became the first women graduated as professional gomeras in the country.
-Some of them already work in mechanical workshops .
-They agreed that “there are no trades only for men; if we want all we can learn”.
+Ten rosarinas became the first female graduates as professional gomers in the country. mechanical workshops .
+They agreed that “there are no trades just for men; if we want all we can learn.”

-The young woman is 30 years old and is a police officer from the province of Santa Fe .
-He enrolled in “Gomero en Alignment y Balancing” to enter the workshop of the Radio Command of Rosario.
-And fix the cell phones that city patrols.
+The young woman is 30 years old and is a police officer in the province of Santa Fe .
+He enrolled in “Gomero in alignment and balancing” to enter the workshop of the Rosario Radio Command.
+And fix the cell phones on which he patrols that city.

-Another graduate, Cintia Cortez Hurt, pointed out that “everyone sees what we did as something super revolutionary.
-But for us it was natural.
+Another graduate, Cintia Cortez Hurt, pointed out that “everyone sees as something super revolutionary what we did.
+But for us it was a natural thing.
 You just have to feel like learning .”

-Cintia is 33 years old, is a fashion designer and signed up for the race out of curiosity.
-But he liked it so much that he is already part of the rubber bands that are working in the workshops of Rosario.
+Cintia is 33 years old, is an apparel designer and scored in the race out of curiosity.
+But he liked it so much that he is already part of the rubber trees that are working in the Rosario workshops.